 So what’s the controversy about?

 The Center for Science in the Public Interest (CSPI) indicates most studies done on aspartame were industry-funded, and three larger, independently funded studies found links to cancer.
 While they argue this is enough to ban aspartame, the study results were only observed in animals.
-Aside from cancer claims, the CSPI references numerous studies that suggest adverse side effects such as headaches, foggy thinking, dizziness and gastrointestinal distress.
+Aside from cancer claims, the CSPI references numerous studies that suggest adverse side effects such as headaches, brain fog, dizziness, and gastrointestinal distress.

 What if we’re trying to lose weight?

-It is important to note that individuals with phenylketonuria (PKU), a condition where individuals cannot properly process phenylalanine, must avoid aspartame and other foods high in phenylalanine to avoid toxicity.
-Don’t be alarmed, this is a rare genetic disorder and is diagnosed at birth.
+It’s important to note that individuals with phenylketonuria (PKU), a condition where individuals cannot properly process phenylalanine, must avoid aspartame and other foods high in phenylalanine to avoid toxicity.
+Don’t be alarmed: it’s a rare genetic disorder and is diagnosed at birth.